 Solar charging of solar car batteries and solar car maintenance are allowed during the mandatory Checkpoint time.
-However, array stands are not permitted at checkpoints and teams must not interfere with or block any other team's passage through the Checkpoint.
+Array stands that are carried by the solar car are allowed to be used at checkpoints.
+Teams must not interfere with or block any other team's passage through the Checkpoint.
 Teams unable to leave the Checkpoint area after the mandatory time must move their solar car elsewhere.